 Even before the coronavirus outbreak, I had been doing my own work in therapy to improve coping strategies for more stress and anxiety.
 I knew having a baby would increase those responses for me.
 Having tools and preparing ahead of time felt really important.

-It turned out that being pregnant, delivering a baby, and being a new mom away from all of my family and friends was more difficult that I could have imagined.
+It turned out that being pregnant, delivering a baby, and being a new mom away from all of my family and friends was more difficult than I could have imagined.

 I am thankful that I did that emotional preparation work.
 As it turned out, being pregnant during the coronavirus threw us several curve balls that upended our expectations.